loveencounterflow/linefinder/README.md

   transparent linemarkers and opaque white linecovers; when debugging is activated, their are displayed with translucent yellow and red backgrounds.

+## DB Backend for Persistence

+* Scroll offsets and coordinates of combteeth preserved in SQLite DB

 ## `µ.LINE.Distributor`

+## Distributing Lines with iFrames: Pros and Cons

+### Pros

+* works

+### Cons

+* each iFrame establishes a new context, each iFrame loads entire galley document over again, so browser might need high amount of RAM
+* cannot highlight across iFrame boundary (in fact, can highlight text in each iFrame simultaneously)
+* even the very capable [SingleFile](https://github.com/gildas-lormeau/SingleFile) extension does not preserve iFrame scroll offsets

 ## To Do